 How to Know if Your Tires are Rated for Winter

 If you want to know whether you have winter-rated tires, look for the three-peak mountain snowflake symbol (also know as the severe service emblem) on your tires’ sidewalls or letters that indicate the tire’s rating.
 Tires without this notation are not recommended for winter driving.

 Only new tires should be fitted with studs.
-On studded tires use only Nokian recommended studs.
-When studding, follow Nokian studding recommendations.
-For maximum effectiveness, all four M+S tires on a vehicle should be fitted with studs.
-If only the two rear tires are studded, maximum efficiency in handling and braking will not be realized.
-NEVER MOUNT STUDDED TYRES ON FRONT WHEELS ONLY.
+On studded tires, only use Nokian Tyres-recommended studs.
+When studding, follow our studding recommendations.
+For maximum effectiveness, all four tires on a vehicle should be fitted with studs.
+If only the two rear tires are studded, your vehicle will not realize maximum efficiency in handling and braking.
+NEVER MOUNT STUDDED TIRES ON FRONT WHEELS ONLY.

-New studded tires should be driven in for the first 250 or 300 miles by avoiding rapid acceleration, high cornering speeds and violent braking.
-The studs will then be able to properly settle into their holes and will function correctly for the lifetime of the tire.
+For the first 250-to-300 miles after installing new studded tires, avoid rapid acceleration, high cornering speeds and violent braking.
+This will enable your studs to properly settle into their holes and function correctly for the lifetime of the tire.
 New studs cannot be fitted to replace lost ones, as they will not stay in the holes formed in the tire.
-The stud holes are formed during the vulcanization process, by means of plugs in the tire mould.
+The stud holes are formed during the vulcanization process, by means of plugs in the tire mold.